Creative Writing Major at a Glance

 Technical Seminars (in Poetry, Fiction, or Nonfiction)

-These courses are designed to give students a deep grounding in core technical elements of their primary genre.
+These courses are designed to give students a solid grounding in core technical elements of their primary genre.
 Coursework may involve creative exercises, but papers will focus on analysis of assigned readings.

-Critique is the core value and activity of the workshop, and students will practice it under the guidance of the workshop instructor.
+Critique is the core value and activity of the workshop environment.
+Students in Advanced Workshops will practice critique under the guidance of the workshop instructor.
 Advanced Workshops typically focus on original student work.

 Literary Genre Courses